Construction Lawyer Brisbane

 Residential Building Disputes

-Residential or home building refers to any building work done by a contractor or tradesperson, such as: the construction of a new home the alteration or renovation of a dwelling such as building an extension to an already existing home or structure updating a bathroom or kitchen.
+Residential or home building refers to any building work done by a contractor or tradesperson, such as the construction of a new home, the alteration or renovation of a dwelling, such as building an extension to an already existing home or structure, or updating a bathroom or kitchen.
 Our building dispute lawyer has extensive experience and knowledge in handling residential building cases.
 That’s why you can be assured that we have handled a case similar to yours.

 Non-Residential Building Disputes

-Commercial Building Disputes happen when a consumer, contractor, subcontractor or other building industry professional has a complaint related to domestic or commercial building work.
-This can be about an unpaid debt, the performance of the work, about the construction contract for the work, or a claim of negligence, nuisance or trespass other than a claim for personal injuries.
-The dispute may be between: a building owner and a building contractor two or more building contractors a building owner or a building contractor, and architects, engineers, surveyors, quantity surveyors, electricians or electrical contractors, or suppliers and manufacturers of materials used in the building work
+Commercial Building Disputes happen when a consumer, contractor, subcontractor, or other building industry professional has a complaint related to domestic or commercial building work.
+This can be about an unpaid debt, the performance of the work, the construction contract for the work, or a claim of negligence, nuisance, or trespass, other than a claim for personal injuries.
+The dispute may be between a building owner and a building contractor, two or more building contractors, a building owner, or a building contractor, and architects, engineers, surveyors, quantity surveyors, electricians, or electrical contractors, or suppliers and manufacturers of materials used in the building work.

 Payment Disputes